2004 In Review, Under Wraps, and Tied to a Chair

 Most Fun I Had at the Movies in 2004: Sky Captain and the World of Tomorrow.
 I don’t pretend to call this a flawless film, but this sprawling homage to sci-fi serials, Max Fleischer cartoons, Ray Harryhausen, and gee-whiz childhood whimsy.
 I was literally hopping in my seat while seeing all of the flying robots, classic cinema references, and visual magic.
 This is a film for classic movie lovers, and it’s also the most unashamedly joyful moviegoing experience I’ve had since the original Back to the Future.

 Most Gratuitous Moment of 2004: Angelina Jolie’s nude scene in Taking Lives.
 The film is bad, sure.
 It makes little sense that a serial killer can take other people’s identities in our super computer, DNA, CSI world by simply removing hands and faces.
 Taking Lives is so by-the-book that it even dares to have a scene where the serial killer calls Jolie and claims that he and her are exactly alike.
 However, the worst part is Jolie’s love scene.
 Ethan Hawke props her up against an end table, they make out, and then her boob falls out.
-It’s as if Tara Reid designed the moment herself in her usual drug-induced coma.
+It’s as if Tara Reid designed the moment herself.
 This single boob flop is so gratuitous, and done in such an awkward manner, it feels like its appearance should be accompanied by a long wailing trombone note.
 Sadly, the only reason to even poke your head in a theater to see this is for the gratuitous nude scene involving Jolie, and even that you’ve seen done before in better movies.
 Runner-up: all of Elephant.

 Best Movie I Saw in 2004 (That Wasn’t Released in 2004): 2003’s Bad Santa.